Jane blew on her cold-numbed hands and wished she didn’t live so far north.

 “Janey, it’s me!” came Trent’s voice.

 Good news, finally.
 He should have been back a week ago.
 Jane hurried through the dusty junk shop to the door, glad that he was safe and sound.
-He was back from Suran, and gigs in Suran usually paid pretty well.
+He'd been playing in Suran, and gigs there usually paid pretty well.

 She opened the door and saw Trent, gaunt and soaking wet, his clothes torn and his right arm in a sling.
 His lute was nowhere in sight.